Development and Validation of Technology for Time Critical Genomic Testing (DEVOTE) Programme

 An early cost-effectiveness analysis showed that using the genetic test could potentially offer a saving of £512 per stroke patient, when compared to no testing.

-The NIHR ARC-GM research team is supporting the implementation science elements of the next phase of the evaluation, which involves piloting the test in Greater Manchester’s Hyper Acute Stroke Unit at Salford Royal Hospital.
+The NIHR ARC-GM research team supported the implementation science elements of one phase of the evaluation, which involved piloting the test in Greater Manchester’s Hyper Acute Stroke Unit at Salford Royal Hospital.

-During this stage, the set-up costs, workforce requirements, and other requirements will be studied to understand the best way to roll out this test more widely across England.
+During this stage, the set-up costs, workforce requirements, and other requirements were studied to understand the best way to roll out this test more widely across England.

-This work is led by Prof Bill Newman, Consultant in Genomic Medicine at Manchester University NHS Foundation Trust (MFT) and Professor of Translational Medicine at The University of Manchester.
+This work was led by Prof Bill Newman, Consultant in Genomic Medicine at Manchester University NHS Foundation Trust (MFT) and Professor of Translational Medicine at The University of Manchester.

 - Manchester University NHS Foundation Trust